Becoming a Health Data Analyst

 |Key Skills||Ability to work independently, strong organizational skills, computer skills, analytical, mathematics and communication skills|

 |Median Salary (2015)*||$37,110 (Median salary for medical records and health information technicians)|

 Sources: Job postings from multiple employers (January 2013), American Health Information Management Association, *U.S. Bureau of Labor Statistics

 Now let's go over some of the steps to entering this field in more detail:

 A bachelor's degree program in health information management or health informatics can help prepare students for a career in health data analysis.
 Some schools offer programs that combine health information management and informatics.
 These programs may include coursework in anatomy and physiology, healthcare laws and ethics, medical terminology, database design, electronic medical records, coding procedures, and health information technology.
 Most schools require applicants to have a high school diploma or GED to enroll.

 Step 2: Gain Work Experience

-Most health data analysts need at least 2 years of healthcare-related work experience.
-A position in medical economics, health information technology, medical office administration or managed care finance can provide the software and data management skills necessary for a health data analysis position.
-Once candidates have required experience, they can seek employment as health data analysts at health benefits or data information companies, as well as state public health centers.
+Most health data analysts need at least two years of healthcare-related work experience.
+A position in medical economics, health information technology, medical office administration, or managed care finance can provide the software and data management skills necessary for a health data analysis position.
+Once candidates have the required experience, they can seek employment as health data analysts at health benefits or data information companies, as well as state public health centers.